dumblob/XPMA-CASE/README.md

 (add || add_rem) && (all attributes from this collection are no_rw)  # user won't see what he/she added
 ~~~~

+### Best Practices

+- do not model transformations (combining & splitting) of modeled data as separate records, because they're not semantically part of the data model
+    - e.g. translations - there should be one and only one language in the model representing the "default" content and translations should be put e.g. to a separate global collection and they should be used (overwrite the "default" content) in run time (of course, it makes sense to cache them - i.e. for translatable items use reference to the particular "default" translation record and use `eval` to change the reference based on user settins in run time)

-## Remarks
+### Remarks

-* TODO use case "visualization of map data showing a path made from surrounding data" (i.e. a concept of simple combining/splitting data - maybe generalize as transformation?)
-* use-case: dialog-based systems (very convenient for visually-impaired people), because it's nothing else than an explicit process with data
-* in XPM there is no query language (data can be easily filtered and changed in a service/script task before they are used in a manual task)
+- in XPM there is no query language (data can be easily filtered and changed in a service/script task before they are used in a manual task)
+- CRUD split among collection and attributes (CRD on collections; RU on attributes)
+    - problem of grouping attributes into collections
+        - because CRUD builds on SQL syntax and semantics, which in turn is not consistent (a mixture between pure relational ordering, non-relational ordering supporting ordering and non-relational single-value outputs)
+- relationship to USE-CASE diagrams: USE-CASE is a bunch of processes operating with the same data
+- BPMN 2.0 weakness: it doesn't support workers interchange tasks
+- ***constr*** `eval` is not a description of an end state (used e.g. in UNIX `diff`), because sometimes it's necessary to specify a nonoptimal list of steps to reach the goal; also, this allows e.g. virtually performing the list of steps, diffing the old and new schemes and running an optimal-path-finding algorithm
+- Unique combination of a ROLE + BPMN TASK + STARTING STATE (highest permission – warn in case of inconsistency)
+- modelling of legislation (law acts) as processes with data
-* SSADM (entity life cycle) - weighting of the process and data modeling (eighties)
+- SSADM (entity life cycle) - weighting of the process and data modeling (eighties)

+### TODO

+- CSDDM 1.1
+    - specify, that the particular attribute/collection schema should not be visualized, although it's rw
+        - important for large collection schemas (tens and more attributes and collections), for dashboards, etc.
+        - derive from operational statistics (e.g. recording of user feedback in UI – "has manually hidden attribute X in a table showing collection Y")
+- demo use cases
+    - transformation: visualization of map data showing a path made from surrounding data
+    - transformation: language translations of visual outputs
+    - dialog-based systems (very convenient for visually-impaired people), because it's nothing else than an explicit process with data